Field Cockroaches in the North and East Bay of California

 The field cockroach or vaga cockroach is a small cockroach and likely introduced from southwest Asia into the United States.
-Field cockroaches are very similar in appearance to German cockroaches but can be distinguished by the blackish-brown area on the face from the mouthparts to between the eyes: Field cockroaches have black stripes between their eyes and German cockroaches do not.
-Field cockroaches are slightly smaller, 9.6-12.8 mm (about ¼ of an inch) and olive-brown in color.
+Field cockroaches are very similar in appearance to German cockroaches but can be distinguished by the blackish-brown area on the face from the mouthparts to between the eyes.
+Females may live for more than 200 days, producing between 200 to 300 offspring or 6 generations a year.
+The field cockroach can fly, is not repelled by light, and can often be seen during the day.

 Field cockroaches feed largely on decomposing vegetation, including fruits, such as dates, and occur under stones, clumps of earth, and debris.
 Unlike German cockroaches, field cockroaches prefer to live outside in leaf litter and plant debris and rarely enter buildings.

 During drier parts of the year, field cockroaches may enter structures in search of moisture.
 Since field cockroaches so closely resemble German cockroaches, some homeowners will think they have German roaches invading their home, when they actually have field cockroaches.